 (b) Campaigns involving guaranteed CPM deliverables may be cancelled after the campaign start date with 14 days’ written notice.

 (c) Pinterest may modify this Agreement at any time.
-The modified Agreement will be posted at a URL available through Advertiser’s Ad Service account, will not apply retroactively, and will become effective 7 days after posting except for changes made for legal reasons, which will become effective immediately.
+The modified Agreement will be posted at a URL available through Advertiser’s Ad Service account and will not apply retroactively.
+If you are in the EU, we will notify you of revisions at least 15 days before those changes take effect.
+If you are not in the EU, the modified Agreement will become effective 7 days after posting except for changes made for legal reasons, which will become effective immediately.
 Either party may terminate this Agreement at any time with notice to the other party, but any continued Advertiser use of the Ad Service will be subject to the then-current Ad Service terms posted at a URL made available through Advertiser’s Ad Service account.

 (d) Sections 1 (Ad Service), 2 (Policies), 3 (Payment), 5 (Confidentiality), 7 (Limitation of Liability), 8 (Indemnity), 9 (Term/Cancellation), and 10 (General) will survive termination of this Agreement.

-(a) This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation will be governed by and construed in accordance with English law.
+(a) Have a complaint?
+For any dispute with Pinterest, Signatory agrees to first contact and attempt to resolve the dispute with Pinterest informally.
+For our EU Business Users, this Help Center Article will provide information relating to Pinterest’s internal complaint handling system.
+This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation will be governed by and construed in accordance with English law.
+If Signatory is in the EU, Pinterest is willing to engage with one of two identified mediators to reach an agreement on the dispute.
 The parties will resolve any claim, dispute, or controversy (excluding claims for injunctive or other equitable relief) arising from or relating to this Agreement (“Disputes”) by binding arbitration under the Rules of Arbitration of the International Chamber of Commerce (“ICC”), except as provided in this Agreement.
 Unless the parties agree otherwise, the arbitration will be conducted in London, England.
 Each party will be responsible for paying any ICC filing, administrative and arbitrator fees (“Fees”) in accordance with Rules of Arbitration of the ICC.
 The arbitrator has exclusive authority to resolve any dispute relating to the interpretation, applicability, or enforceability of this Section 10(a).
 Any judgment on the arbitrator’s award may be entered in any court of competent jurisdiction.
-Nothing in this Section 10(a) will prevent either party from seeking injunctive or other equitable relief for matters related to confidentiality, data security, intellectual property or unauthorized access to the Ad Service.
+Nothing in this Section 10(a) will prevent either party from seeking injunctive or other equitable relief for matters related to confidentiality, data security, intellectual property or unauthorised access to the Ad Service.

 (b) NOTHING IN THIS AGREEMENT IS INTENDED TO LIMIT A PARTY’S NON-WAIVABLE STATUTORY RIGHTS.
 If any provision of this Agreement is found invalid, illegal or unenforceable, the remainder of the Agreement will remain in full force and effect.